Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-A simple way to confirm that there’s a problem is to test your Wi-Fi speed, which is easy to do.
-There are lots of Wi-Fi speed test services online that run inside any web browser.
-They give an accurate picture of how fast your internet connection is.
+When your internet starts feeling slow for no obvious reason, the best way to see if you’ve got a problem is to test your Wi-Fi speed.
+It’s easy to do, and there are lots of Wi-Fi speed test services online that run in any web browser.
+They’ll show you how fast your internet connection really is.

-Let’s take a look at how speed tests work, and how to make sure you get the best out of them.
+Here’s how speed tests work, and how to make sure you have the best Wi-Fi speed.

 How a Wi-Fi Speed Test Works